ruanxin/performance-test/README.md

 - Compile k6 with xk6-exec extension

-  Follow the steps here: https://github.com/grafana/xk6-exec
+  Follow the steps here: https://github.com/grafana/xk6-exec The k6 binary under this repository is already compiled with this extension, can be used directly.

 - Deploy prometheus operator to control plane cluster
     ```